ClementSalvador/i-smoke-window/README.md

 # Dev
 Quick guide on how to launch the project localy
 ## Prerequisites
- * node : v22.14.0
+ * node : 22.14.0
- * npm : v10.9.2
+ * npm : 10.9.2

 ## Launching localy
-Git Clone the project on your machine.
+ * Git Clone the project on your machine.
-Go to the 'i-smoke-window' folder.
+ * Go to the 'i-smoke-window' folder.
-Run 'npm install'
+ * Run 'npm install'
-Run 'npm -start'
+ * Run 'npm -start'

+The app will be launching on http://localhost:3000 by default